Tania Tapsell: National Party candidacy

 On 6 June 2020, Tapsell was selected as the National Party candidate for the East Coast electorate, having been a member of the party since she was a teen.
 At the 2020 general election, National failed to retain the seat, losing to Labour MP Kiri Allan.
 She expressed interest in running again at the 2023 New Zealand general election.
 She was speculated by the media as a possible candidate in the 2022 Tauranga by-election, but declined.

-Mayor of Rotorua, 2022-present
+First mayoral term, 2022-2025

+2022 mayoral election

 On 10 May 2022, Tapsell announced that she would run for mayor of Rotorua.
 Tapsell announced she would name fellow Councillor Sandra Kai Fong as deputy mayor if both are elected to the council in the October local election.
 Tapsell campaigned on stopping the spend, combating crime and vandalism, and restoring the city's image as a tourist destination.

 On 8 October 2022, Tapsell was elected as Mayor, becoming the first Māori woman to be elected as Mayor of Rotorua.
 She defeated fellow mayoral candidate Ben Sandford by almost 3,300 votes.
 She and her fellow councillors were sworn into office on 22 October.

 In September 2023, Tapsell was recognized in The New Zealand Heralds feature on the 130th anniversary of Women’s Suffrage as one of the most influential women in today’s society.